 As mentioned, over half the population prefer to sleep on their side.
 After a hysterectomy operation, sleeping on the side becomes very difficult.
 Sleeping on the front also becomes difficult because the abdominal and pelvic area will be extremely sore.

-Some women do their best to sleep on their back, or they find ways to adapt to side-sleeping positions to make them more manageable.
+Some women do their best to sleep on their backs, or they find ways to adapt to side-sleeping positions to make them more manageable.
 For example:

 - Try rolling a towel and placing it between your legs, and then roll into a semi-fetal position.
 This should take some pressure off the pelvic muscles and bones.